 That changes what we build, how we measure success, and how we engage users.

 1. The barrier to entry has dropped.
-The bar for quality has risen.
+We expect to see more founders.

 Final thought